 Love art and history?
 Then we should be friends... and then you should go visit the Rijksmuseum which a Dutch national museum dedicated to art and history in Amsterdam.
 Did you know, the museum was initially founded in The Hague in 1800 then moved to Amsterdam in 1808.
 This museum has on display over 8000 objects of art and history including pieces from Rembrandt.
 If you love Asian arts, Rijksmuseum has a small Asian collection located in the Asian pavilion.

 Nothing compares to a fun walking tour in Amsterdam, especially if you are into exploring a new city by foot.
-We are the type of people who love getting walking tour from locals, in order to learn more about the place.
+We love taking walking tours, in order to learn more about the place.
 We suggest booking yours in advance to avoid disappointment.
 We mostly prefer getting tours from history students as they tend to know the most about the place we are visiting.

 Anne Frank House